sib-swiss/containers-snakemake-training/docs/course_material/day2/5_reproducibility_snakemake.md

     ```python
     rule count_table:
         '''
-        This rule merges all the gene count tables of an assembly into one table.
+        This rule merges gene count tables of an assembly into one table.
         '''
         input:
             get_gene_counts